-Use your homemade almond milk in smoothies or shakes, soups, and other raw food dishes.
-Or try it in homemade almond milk lattes or splashed over your favorite granola.
 Store leftovers in a sealed container in the refrigerator.
 Homemade raw almond milk will keep well in the refrigerator for three or four days.

 - Be sure to use whole, raw, unsalted almonds, and not roasted, toasted, salted or slivered almonds for this recipe.

 - A very fine mesh strainer will work in a pinch, but cheesecloth is better and a cheesecloth nut milk bag is best.